 If you don’t mind writing on your books, go ahead and annotate.
 This is one book that deserves to be annotated.
 Some people even recommend drawing lines between paragraphs where Benjy’s mind switches to a different time.
 This will help when you come back to this section and piece the story together (see point 4).

 3. Take notes.

 Write down any observations you have while reading.
 I made notes about events I thought were important in each section.
-Each section is it’s narrator’s point of view of the same story.
-When you take notes, it’ll help you put together how different everyone’s reaction to the same set of events was.
+Each section is its narrator’s point of view of the same story.
+Your notes will help you put together how different everyone’s reaction to the same set of events was.